timwalsh300/KR-exercises/6-4/README.txt

 	.
 	.

 Design...
-There will be a binary tree to store word and a running count of how many times the word has appeared.
+There will be a binary search tree to store each word and a running count of how many times the word has appeared.
 The tree will be sorted alphabetically.
-After reading the through the input and building the complete tree, each node in the tree will be copied into an array and the array will be sorted by word count.
-The program will then iterate through the sorted array to print the results.
+When inserting a new word/node into the tree, we will also store a pointer to that node in an array.
+After reading the through the input and building the complete tree and array, we will sort the array by word count and print the sorted result.

 Analysis...
-Reading the input and building the binary tree will take O(N*log(N)) time.
+Reading the input and building the tree and array will take O(N*log(N)) time.
-Copying the tree into an array will be O(N).
 Sorting the array will be O(N*log(N)) using quicksort.
 Printing the results will be O(N), where N is the number of words in the input.
 The total time complexity will be O(N*log(N)).

+compile with gcc main.c tree.c getch.c qsort.c freq.h

+This program has a known issue involving the incompatibility of ASCII and UNICODE character sets, namely with smart quotes or apostrophes vs single quotes, so for example, "president's" may be broken into two tokens ("president" and "s") if the text is copied and pasted from the web as with the provided test case.